-Tackling these problems, the Media Annotation Working Group (MAWG39) developed the Ontology for Media Resources 1.040 [SBB+13].
-The ontology currently incorporates 19 of the most commonly used and known metadata formats (for example Dublin Core, EXIF, MPEG-7, OGG, ...) and seven media container formats (Flash/FLV, MPEG-4/MP4, WebM, ...).
-By supporting a set of properties which specify the basic metadata that is needed to describe common multimedia properties, as well as a mapping that semantically connects existing vocabularies, divagating metadata standards are tied together.
-Their set of core properties is based on the current common multimedia schemas and span from 20 descriptive metadata properties (like identifiers, genre, ratings, language, contributors, or creation date) to eight technical metadata properties.
+as a mapping that semantically connects existing vocabularies, divagating metadata standards are tied together.
+Their set of core properties is based on the current common multimedia schemas and span from 20 descriptive metadata properties (like identifiers, genre, ratings, language, contributors, or creation date) to eight technical metadata properties (like format, duration, or frame size).
+Descriptive semantics clarify the use of the defined properties.
 The mappings from their vocabulary are backed up by a subset of the SKOS vocabulary41 to specify to what extent the property of the ontology matches the property of the given source model.
 The specifications are exactMatch, broadMatch, narrowMatch, and relatedMatch.